siddharth23-8/32-bit-RISC-V-Cpu-Core/README.md

 RISC-V is significant because it will allow smaller device manufacturers to build hardware without paying royalties and allow developers and researchers to design and experiment with a proven and freely available instruction set architecture.
 RISC-V is ideal for a variety of applications from IOTs to Embedded systems such as disks, CPUs, Calculators, SOCs, etc.

+<a name="Theory"></a>
+## Theory:
+In a RISC V processor, first the PC (program counter) gives the byte adderess to IMem.
+IMem (Instruction Memory) is the place where program instructions are stored.
+IMem gives out the instruction located on address given by PC.
+This instruction is coded in RISC V ISA.
+It needs to be decoded in various fields and identified.
+This job is done by Decode Logic.
+After the instruction is identified and relevent data is extracted, we access the registers from Register File.
+Data from respective registers and/or IMM (Imediate value) is sent to ALU to perform computational and logical operations.
+Result of these operations can modify register values/ can be stored in DMem (Data Memory)/ can be desplayed on 7 segment output display.
+Control Logic is the chip which monitors all this flow and controls which chip needs to be enabled.

+Note: This is the general flow for most of the commands.
+There are few exceptions like jump instruction where data needs to flow in different manner

+For more detailed information follow [Project Report](https://github.com/siddharth23-8/RISC-V/blob/Main/RISCV%20PROJECT.pdf)

 <a name="Flowchart"></a>
 ## Flowchart:
 ![Flowchart](https://user-images.githubusercontent.com/84727176/138566664-0be35c0d-dea9-4b08-9c56-e8ab2842f929.jpeg)